App Inventor Classic • App Inventor Classic • FOR APP INVENTOR 2 CLICK HERE • App Inventor Classic • App Inventor Classic

 Can I transfer my projects?
 Projects downloaded from App Inventor 1 cannot be loaded in App Inventor 2.
-MIT plans to provide a tool to help transfer projects from App Inventor 1 to App Inventor 2, but it won't be available before summer 2014.
+MIT plans to provide a tool to help transfer projects from App Inventor 1 to App Inventor 2, but it won't be available before spring 2015.
 Even when it is available, it won't produce a complete automatic translation: You'll probably need to do some hand modification to the result of the tool.

 I have AI1 apps in the Play Store.
 How can I update them if I switch to AI2?
 First, you'll need to build AI2 versions of your app and package them to produce APKs.
 In order to use those APKs to replace the AI1 versions in the Play Store, you'll need to make sure they are signed with the same key as the AI1 versions.
 Download your android.keystore file from AI1 and upload it to AI2.
 That way, new apps you create with AI2 will have the same key as your AI1 apps.

 Advice for teachers

 Teachers should not be using App Inventor Classic.
 If you are, you should switch to AI2 now.